mctweb/torphins-playgroup/content/pages/faqs.md

     image: /static/uploads/torphins-playgroup-0233.png
   - type: list-section
     list:
       - body: Yes.
-We accommodate the needs of all children at Playgroup.
-The team works closely with the local authority as well as Health Visitors and child development teams to ensure that your child has every opportunity to learn and develop towards their personal milestones at their own pace
+The team works closely with the local authority, Health Visitors and health professionals (such as educational psychologists and speech and language therapists)  to ensure that we meet the needs of all children at our inclusive Playgroup.
+We want your child to have every opportunity to learn and develop towards their personal milestones, with the correct support in place.
         title: My child has additional support needs, can they come to your Playgroup?
+      - body: >-
-      - body: "The main difference between a private nursery and a playgroup preschool is that a private nursery opens for longer hours for much of the year including holidays.
-As a partner setting to the Aberdeenshire local authority, Torphins Playgroup Preschool is open in termtime for normal school hours to reflect the routine of a normal school day.\r
+          The main difference between a private nursery and a playgroup preschool is that a private nursery opens for longer hours for much of the year, including holidays.
+As a partner setting to the Aberdeenshire local authority, Torphins Playgroup Preschool offers 1140 hours per year.
+We are  open term time  from 9am to 3pm to reflect the routine of a normal school day.

-          A school nursery will have similar goals to Torphins Playgroup Preschool, but their setting is usually physically based within the school grounds which gives a close link with the school atmosphere and routines.
-School nursery settings usually take children from the age of 3 years old.\r
+          A school nursery will offer the same curriculum and standard of learning as Torphins Playgroup Preschool, but their setting is usually physically based within the school grounds which gives a close link with the school atmosphere and routines.
+School nursery settings usually take children from the age of 3 years old.

-          A normal Playgroup setting is a free-flowing play and care setting, usually not linked to the national curriculum or Care Inspectorate.
-Sometimes, parents are required to stay.\r
+          A  traditional Playgroup setting is a free-flowing play and care setting, usually not linked to the national curriculum or Care Inspectorate.
+Sometimes, parents are required to stay.

           Torphins Playgroup Preschool is different – we have the free-play aspect of a playgroup, and we weave the curriculum through everything we do using a child-led, play based approach.
 We are regulated by the Care Inspectorate and have children with us from the age of 2, supporting their learning and development all the way to preparing them for transitioning into P1.
-We provide an alternative setting for parents looking for places at school nurseries or in private nursery preschools.\r\n"
+We provide an alternative setting for parents looking for places at school nurseries or in private nursery preschools.
         title: What’s the difference between a nursery and a playgroup / preschool like Torphins Playgroup?
-      - body: At Torphins Playgroup Preschool, we understand every child is different.
+      - body: "At Torphins Playgroup Preschool, we understand every child is different.
-          We are a child led setting and work to the pace of your child.
-We settle each child in individually, so this will be discussed between with you to decide everything from when your child will begin the settling in period to how many and for how long your child will attend in this crucial period.
-An e mail will be sent to confirm all information, and your child will be allocated a key worker from the staff team who will be responsible for making sure your child has a safe, happy and comfortable time at Playgroup.
+          We are a child-led setting and work to the pace of your child.
+We settle each child in individually, so this will be discussed with you to decide everything from when your child will begin the settling in period to how many days? and for how long your child will attend in this crucial period.
+An e mail will be sent to confirm all information, and your child will be allocated a key worker from the staff team who will be responsible for making sure your child has a safe, happy and comfortable time at Playgroup.\r\n"
         title: How will you help my child settle in?
       - body: "Most days, the children are delighted to arrive at Playgroup, but every child will have days when they feel unsure or upset.
 If they are